etianen/django-herokuapp/README.md

 Features
 --------

-*   Storage backend for serving optimized assets using [django-require][] via Amazon S3.
+*   `start_herokuapp_project.py` command for initialising a new Heroku project with sensible basic settings.
 *   A growing documentation resource for best practices when hosting Django on Heroku.
-*   `start_herokuapp_project.py` command for initialising a new Heroku project with sensible basic settings.

 [django-require]: https://github.com/etianen/django-require